Frequently Asked Questions

 Sound good?
 Would you like to submit materials to be considered for our roster?

-The Other Reindeer Carolers does not have in-person auditions.
-You will need to send audio or video samples of your singing in order to be considered.
-Please complete the form below to get the process started!
+The Other Reindeer Carolers does not have in-person auditions in the Bay Area.
+You will need to send video samples of your singing in order to be considered.
+Please complete the form below to get the process started; as soon as you submit the form you should immediately receive an email with audition materials and instructions.

 If you can't see the form below, please click here to complete it.